joeyjpg/PyNAS/README.md

 The second ip is the one you'll wanna connect to.

+# Huh?
+Connect to it?
+How?
+Also simple! just open up your browser (any browser with basic html/js support is supported) and type in the full ip (including the port) example ip: xxx.xxx.xxx.xxx:8080
+(NOTE: Yeah, the port will always be 8080.
+Dont ask.)

 # Where do i get it?
 If you used your 3 barely surviving braincells you'd know how.
 If you really dont know, ask chatgpt.